 Yes.
 EBJ has been accredited since 1994 through National Association for the Education of Young Children (NAEYC).
 For more, please see www.naeyc.org.

-Our ratios are 3:8 for infants and toddlers, and 3:12 or 2:12 for preschoolers.
+Our ratios are 3:8 for under threes, and 3:14 for preschoolers.
 These ratios greatly exceed state standards, and help create the nurturing family-style standard of care that EBJ is known for.
 Moreover, groups of children are not combined when there are fewer of them (i.e., in the morning, before everyone arrives).
 So the teachers you talk with in the morning and the afternoon are the same ones your child has been playing and learning with all day.

 The cohort model keeps children and teachers together in consistent groups throughout the academic year.
 Each fall, a classroom is established with 8 or 12 children who will stay together for twelve months, then often moving up to the next room with little change.
 The classroom cohorts at EBJ are designed to provide optimal continuity and stability for children, who see the same teachers and friends every day.
 Cohorts allow children to develop deep friendships with each other, as well as important relationships with their teachers, who can supervise and encourage their development in the long term.
 They also allow EBJ families to form lasting relationships with each other.